 Before going to bed, Emilio and I always reflect on our day together and share one thing that happened that day that we are grateful for.
 It surprises me how often, our responses align and are the same thing.
 It tends to be something that is super simple, like a brief interaction with a stranger or a client that happens to come into the store for the first time.

 What are your favorite creations for The Great Eros?

 A lot of my favorite pieces that I have created overtime started with a concept or trial and error.
-The Canova Ovurt is one of my favorite pieces in the collection because this piece was inspired by a tulip.
+The Canova Ouvert is one of my favorite pieces in the collection because this piece was inspired by a tulip.
 The way that a tulips petals overlap and open is the precise of this signature design.